mcgfeller/py-schemas/definitions.md

 # Definitions

-These defintions should be minumal in the sense that they do not prescribe an implementation.
+These defintions should be minimal in the sense that they do not prescribe an implementation.

 I use _object_ in the sense of an instance of an user defined class, noting of course, that every value in Python is an object.
 I use _value_ to denote all Python objects (such as numbers, dicts, lists, sets, etc.) in that sense.